Table of Contents

 A juvenile in New Jersey (under 18 years of age) faces different consequences for shoplifting than an adult.
 A young person charged with shoplifting will most likely be tried in family court rather than criminal court and may be sent to a juvenile detention center rather than jail or prison.
 Still, the penalties are serious.
 Even if the youth is not sentenced to detention, the conviction can hamper his/her future for many years, making it difficult to get a job or get into a good school.

-Shoplifting and Conditional Dismissal or Pre-Trial Intervention
+Conditional Dismissal or Pre-Trial Intervention Programs

-Conditional Dismissal and Pre-Trial Intervention (PTI) are probationary programs that individuals facing certain charges can apply for that can help avoid a conviction.
+Conditional Dismissal and Pre-Trial Intervention (PTI) are probationary programs that individuals facing certain charges can apply for to help avoid a conviction.
 A person facing a shoplifting charge can apply for a diversionary program as an alternative to trial or a plea bargain.
 Only those who have not already enrolled in a diversionary program and who have not been convicted of an indictable offense are eligible.
 Not everyone who applies will be accepted which is why it’s vital to hire an attorney to increase one’s odds of getting accepted.
 Each program is customized for the individual based on the facts of the case and can include random drug testing, supervision, community service, and counseling.
-Those who successfully complete a program will have the charges against them dismissed—meaning he/she will avoid having a criminal record.
+Those who successfully complete a program will have the charges against them dismissed—meaning they will avoid having a criminal record.
 Read more about PTI programs in New Jersey.

 Expunge A Shoplifting Conviction